VaniaAgnes/vending-machine-fsm/README.md

 ## Preface

 For the project, I create a finite state machine for a coke vending machine.
 Each coke cost 75 cent.
-The nominal of the money that we can insert is a dollar and quarter cent (25 cent).
+The nominal of the money that we can insert is a dollar and quater cent (25 cent).
 Here is the details of the vending machine:

 State: